 Show empathy and give your child the language for their feelings

 One of the most effective ways to connect with anyone is to express heartfelt empathy.
 Empathy is not just a nice way to connect with your child.
 It is essential for kids to learn to understand themselves before they can understand others.

 When you express empathy toward your child, you are giving them the language to first understand themselves.
 Only then can they apply that knowledge to understanding others.

-Try narrating through your child’s day connecting facial expressions and body language to emotions.
+Try narrating throughout your child’s day by connecting facial expressions and body language to emotions.
 Here is a helpful scenario:

 - “I saw a big smile on your face when Ryan invited you to play.
 Did that make you really happy?”

 - “But your voice got loud when he took the toy.
 Did you feel angry because you really wanted to play with it?”